 - a.
-AC Statement: No more than four compressed gas cylinders (no larger than DOT Type 3AA, style K) shall be in the CH bay when WASTE is outside of a CLOSED TRUPACT-II or HalfPACT.
+AC Statement: No more than four compressed gas cylinders (no larger than DOT Type 3AA, style K) shall be in the CH BAY when CH WASTE is outside of a CLOSED TRUPACT-II or HalfPACT.
 This limit does not apply to hand held fire extinguishers. - b.
-AC Statement: No compressed gas cylinders (excluding hand held fire extinguishers) shall be stored at the bottom of the waste shaft, in the DISPOSAL PATH, or in the ACTIVE DISPOSAL ROOM.
+AC Statement: No compressed gas cylinders (excluding hand held fire extinguishers, self-contained self-rescuers, and trauma kit $O_2$ bottles) shall be stored at the bottom of the waste shaft, in the DISPOSAL PATH, or in an ACTIVE DISPOSAL ROOM.

-The purpose of this requirement is to minimize the potential for improper handling or storage of compressed gas cylinders which could result in damage to WASTE containers and a subsequent release.
+The purpose of this requirement is to minimize the potential for improper handling or storage of compressed gas cylinders which could result in damage to CH WASTE containers and a subsequent release.